+Cinema has changed.
 Cinema will never change.
+A contradiction…

+Cinema has changed.
 Last week I set about trying to catalogue how cinema has changed in recent times.
 The last two years have generated plenty of discussion about how cinema has changed and will change, and covers both the content (the films) and the physical space (the venues).
 Because I am looking at repositioning this cinema guide, Screening Room Map, I rushed off some emails to gather opinions within the industry.
 I wanted to clarify and map out how this wave of change will pan out…

+Cinema will never change.
 Last week I also made a spontaneous visit to my local film house and experienced a pure cinematic treat; a captivating film which triggered a deep emotional response and a wonderous suspension of time.
 I experienced something linked to that enigmatic definition – “Cinema is sitting in the dark and seeing the light”.
 It was just myself, a seat, a big screen and a projected image.
 Those basic elements of cinema are unchanged over the last century and will, surely, be unchanged for the next century.
 No change there…

 Exploring this contradiction…